Wittgenstein argued that language is an imprecise 'language game' with many different rules for words depending upon how the word is used.

 Because of the WSM , these Wave aspects of reality naturally appeared to us in our represented world, as can be seen with waves on the surface of water, and heard due to sound waves.
 Wave phenomena are actually very common in our represented world due to the Wave Structure of Reality and thus our language has evolved to not only describe these 'represented' waves, but also the physical waves in Space which are the true foundations of reality.

 This also explains why the Wave Structure of Matter (WSM) is a 'common sense' theory of the world.
 Firstly, as previously explained, it is common sense that we all exist in Space, so the very foundation of this theory is sensible to all of us.
-I accept though, that the obvious world of our senses seems very different from this world of Spherical Standing Waves in Space that we am describing.
+I accept though, that the obvious world of our senses seems very different from this world of Spherical Standing Waves in Space that we are describing.
 This is simply because of the difference between the real world and the world that we represent with our senses.

 Once we understand that we create the world from our senses and that this is an 'naive real illusion', we then realize that the underlying physical world which causes our senses must be quite different (but nonetheless must explain the foundations / causes of our senses).
 It is from this perspective that we begin to understand that this is a common sense theory of the world, for it explains how we are connected to, and interact with the world around us and thus explains the very foundation of our senses.